RotorHazard/RotorHazard/doc/RHAPI.md

 ### Race Classes
-Race Classes are groups of related heats.
+Race classes are groups of related heats.
 Classes may be used by the race organizer in many different ways, such as splitting sport and pro pilots, practice/qualifying/mains, primary/consolation bracket, etc.

-Race Classes are represented with the `RaceClass` class, which has the following properties:
+Race classes are represented with the `RaceClass` class, which has the following properties:
 - `id` (int): Internal identifier
-- `name` (string): User-facing name.
+- `name` (string): User-facing name
 - `description` (string): User-facing long description, accepts markdown
 - `format_id` (int): ID for class-wide required race format definition
 - `win_condition` (string): ranking algorithm